runtimeverification/imp-semantics/README.md

-# KIMP --- K Semantics of IMP
+# The K Semantics of IMP

 IMP is a toy programming language with mutable variables and sequential execution.